Symmetries of Schroedinger equation with scalar and vector potentials: Symmetries with second order polynomial dependence on time

-A well known system which admit all symmetries (\ref{sok}) and (\ref{sos}) is the Schr\"odinger equation with trivial potentials.These symmetries together with the unit operator form a basis of the 13-dimensional Lie algebra $\textsf{sch}(1,3)$ called Schr\"odinger algebra.
-Let us present the commutation relations for the basis elements of this algebra:
+A well known system which admits all symmetries (\ref{sok}) and (\ref{sos}) is the SE with trivial potentials.
+These symmetries together with the unit operator form a basis of the 13-dimensional Lie algebra $\textsf{schr}(1,3)$ called Schr\"odinger algebra.
+Let us present the commutation relations for its basis elements:

 the remaining commutators are equal to zero.
-Here $\varepsilon_{abc}$ is Levi-Civita symbol, $\delta_{ab}$ is Kronecker delta and $I$ is the unit operator.
+Here $\delta_{ab}$ is Kronecker delta and $I$ is the unit operator.

-Algebra $\textsf{sch}(1,3)$ includes the subalgebra spanned on symmetries (\ref{sok}).
+Algebra $\textsf{schr}(1,3)$ includes the subalgebra spanned on symmetries (\ref{sok}).
 The latter commute with the free Schr\"odinger hamiltonian and are generators of the 3d Euclid group extended by the dilatation transformations.
 Whenever the potentials in (\ref{se}) are nontrivial, operators (\ref{sok}) generate transformations which can change them, but keep the generic form of equation (\ref{se}), refer to Section 5.

 Thus operators (\ref{sok}) generate the equivalence group for the mentioned equation.
 Nevertheless, for some particular potentials we can find the additional equivalence transformations which do not belong to the equivalence group.